entity-framework-entidades

 • bool -> BIT

-Although we will see that we can customize this behavior.
+Although we will see later that we can customize this behavior.

-These properties do not map directly to columns in the table but allow access to related entities.
+These properties are not directly mapped to columns in the table, but allow access to related entities.

 For example, suppose we have a Category entity and we want to relate it to Product: